 Animals such as cats and dogs are unable to break down certain essential oil components.
 They also have a stronger sense of smell than humans and some essential oils can be overpowering for our furry friends.

-Note that cats are even more sensitive to essential oils compared to dogs.
+Note: Cats are even more sensitive to essential oils compared to dogs.
 We do not recommend using any essential oils on your cats.

 Avoid diffusing essential oils in a confined space shared by your pet.